The Importance of Business Intelligence for Investment FirmsSalvus Team

 Investment firms are always looking for ways to beat the competition, achieve growth and gain more market share, in order to exceed the shareholders’ expectations.
 It is becoming more and more frequent to hear buzzwords around data and data-driven decision making.
 As important as it is for investment firms to have skillful analytical teams in their arsenal, some executives consider them to fall under separate field as in sales, marketing, compliance, technology or risk management.
 All these departments and analysis of relevant data is of vital importance for the operation and profitability of the firm, yet the truth is if the investment firm wants to win, instead of just participating it needs to go further.

-Going further is only step and a step can be as simple or as complicated as the following two words;
+Going further is only a step and a step can be as simple or as complicated as the following two words;

 Business Intelligence (BI).